Understanding Corticobasal Syndrome: Symptoms and Treatments

 Research has identified potential genetic predispositions, but no single gene has been conclusively linked to CBS.
 Studies suggest that variations in the MAPT gene, which is associated with tau protein abnormalities, might play a role.
 Environmental factors, such as exposure to specific chemicals or head trauma, are also being investigated for their potential contribution to the disease.

-Symptoms of Corticobasal Syndrome
+What are the Symptoms of Corticobasal Syndrome?

 CBS manifests through a spectrum of motor, cognitive, and sensory symptoms.
 These symptoms often progress over time, impacting daily activities and quality of life.